The Material Flow diagram allows you to visually define the flow of materials from source to destination.

 Group considerations

-There is no undo feature in XECUTE Config, consider cloning the site before doing complex grouping edits.
+There is no undo feature in XECUTE Config; consider cloning the site before doing complex grouping edits.

 Group controls